-This page offers some full-orchestral works in their original scoring, whose older editions are so problematic as to warrant a new performance edition.
+This page offers some full-orchestral works in their original scoring, in newly-engraved performance editions.

 GERSHWIN: Cuban Overture (full orchestration)

 3(1dp).3(1c).3(1b).3(1c). / 184.108.40.206 / 1T 8P / Strings (10')

 A newly-engraved edition of the full and original concert opener, clarifying older editions whose handwritten parts and scores are difficult to read and littered with errors and inconsistencies.
 This authoritative performance edition brings to life one of Gershwin's late masterworks, and one of his most joyous pieces.

 Also available as a reduced orchestration - please specify when enquiring which version you require.

 1(dp).1(dc).2(1db).1. / 220.127.116.11. / 1TdP 1P 1H / Strings (50')

 Please note: a reduced orchestration will also be available: please specify which you require when making your enquiry

 STRAUSS, R: Symphony in F minor Op.
 12 (Original New York Version)

 18.104.22.168. / 22.214.171.124. / 1T 0P 0H / Strings (42')